 There are certain factors to take into consideration when planning such an activity including the possible routes and other practical considerations.

 This article provides a complete guide to visiting one of the most important national parks in Kenya, including how to get there, possible hiking routes, and how many days it takes to climb Mount Kenya.

 Mount Kenya is 200 km northeast of Nairobi.
 Travelers arriving from overseas can fly into Jomo Kenyatta International airport.
 International visitors are reminded that they need to obtain the correct visa for Kenya, citizens of most countries can apply for a Kenya eVisa.

-The Kenya eVisa is valid for stays of up to 90 days, allowing tourists to incorporate a trip to Mount Kenya into a longer trip.
+The Kenya eVisa is valid for stays of up to 30 days, and can be extended to up to 6 months, allowing tourists to incorporate a trip to Mount Kenya into a longer trip.